- Commercial insurance can enter the picture.

 Insurance Requirements for Large Commercial Trucks in Texas

-- General freight: For-hire vehicles in interstate or foreign commerce with a gross weight rating over 10,000 pounds that do not transport hazardous materials must carry at least $750,000 in insurance coverage.
+For-hire commercial vehicles in interstate or foreign commerce that have a gross weight rating over 10,000 lbs. and that do not transport hazardous materials |

-- High hazmat: Any vehicle in foreign, interstate, or intrastate commerce with a gross vehicle weight of 10,001 or more pounds must carry at least $5,000,000 in insurance coverage if they carry hazardous substances transported in cargo tanks, portable tanks, or hopper-type vehicles with capacities in excess of 3,500 water gallons.
+High Hazmat Trucks | Commercial vehicles in foreign, interstate, or intrastate commerce weighing at least 10,001 lbs. and transporting hazardous substances in cargo tanks, portable tanks, or hopper-type vehicles with capacities over 3,500 water gallons. |

-- Low hazmat carriers, required to carry $1,000,000 in liability since 1982, would need to carry $4,271,531 to cover the same level of medical treatment in 2011.
+- Low hazmat carriers with $1,000,000 in liability (since 1982) would need to carry $4,271,531 to cover the same level of medical treatment in 2011.

-- The qualifications required to become a truck driver
+The qualifications to become a trucker

-- Truck operations, such as hours of service limits
+- Truck operations, such as hours of service limits and trucker logbooks

 - Truck repairs and maintenance

-- Roadside inspections of large trucks
+- Weigh stations and roadside inspections for large trucks

 - Investigations into trucking complaints